on this page:

 - Technical assistance to small businesses applying for SSBCI funding and other government small business programs

-The State Small Business Credit Initiative is a program funded by the U.S. Department of the Treasury and designed to boost lending and investment in Alaska’s small businesses, particularly those that have traditionally faced challenges securing financing.
+The State Small Business Credit Initiative (SSBCI) is a program funded by the U.S. Department of the Treasury to boost lending and investment in Alaska’s small businesses, especially those that have faced challenges in securing financing.

 Funding Allocation

-The State SSBCI program is deploying its $59 million in funding through the following funding programs:
+The $59 million will be deployed through the following programs:

-Alaska SBDC has launched the largest Tribal consortium in the nation as part of the State Small Business Credit Initiative, expanding on the success of the existing $59 million State SSBCI program.
+Alaska SBDC has launched the nation’s largest Tribal consortium under the State Small Business Credit Initiative (SSBCI), building on the success of the $59 million State SSBCI program.

 Funding Allocation

-The SSBCI Tribal Consortium is deploying its $83.1 million in funding through the following funding programs:
+The $83.1 million will be distributed through the following programs:

 SEDI: Socially and Economically Disadvantaged Individual-owned businesses are enterprises controlled by individuals who have faced reduced access to credit compared to others in similar economic circumstances.